2020PB/police-brutality/reports/New York.md

 ### NYPD beat people with batons | May 30th

 The NYPD Squad are seen beating protestors with batons and pushing them around.

+pb-id: ny-newyorkcity-7

 **Links**